AdobeDocs/campaign.en/help/v8/config/workflows.md

 * Automatic report sending
 * Triggered events

+>[!NOTE]
+>
+>Adobe Campaign Web UI comes with a reimagined canvas for workflows, allowing to create more dynamic and personalized customer journeys.
+To learn more about Workflows for Web UI, please refer to [Adobe Campaign Web UI documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/wf/gs-workflows){target=_blank}.

 ## Design and use workflows {#gs-ac-wf}

 Use Adobe Campaign workflows to improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.